 Water filters work differently depending on what they are trying to remove.
 For instance, a filter may catch

-A Brita filter will come with a National Sanitation Foundation certification that a person can use to see what components of water the product will filter out.
+A Brita filter will come with a National Sanitation Foundation (NSF) certification that a person can use to see which components of water the product will filter out.

 How often do filters need changing?

-Brita recommends changing its water filter every 2–6 months, depending on the type of dispenser or pitcher.
+Brita recommends changing its water filters every 2–6 months, depending on the type of dispenser or pitcher.

 In most cases, this will mean that people can filter 40–120 gallons of water before a new filter is necessary.

-According to Brita, standard filters work like a sieve, using carbon to lower mercury content and the taste and smell of chlorine.
-There is also an ion-exchange resin to filter zinc, copper, and cadmium.
+According to Brita, standard filters work like a sieve, using carbon to lower mercury content and reduce the taste and smell of chlorine.
+Brita filters also contain an ion-exchange resin to filter zinc, copper, and cadmium.